Seeking Dynamic Common Core Experts in Mathematics

-TNTP seeks a full-time Site Manager for our client team.
+TNTP seeks a full-time Senior Manager for our client team with deep common core math knowledge.
 These positions are based in a home office anywhere in the U.S. Frequent travel up to 50% annually is expected.

 Who We Are